 Tip #11: Snap in shifts

-We took several photos with just Millie, and then Millie and me, and we only brought the older girls in for the few photos we needed them in.
+We took several photos with just the baby, and then baby and me, and we only brought the older girls in for the few photos we needed them in.
 It's way easier on little people when they only have to cooperate for a few minutes than stand around waiting for their turn!
 They have way fewer opportunities to get into trouble and frustrate Mom & Dad too.

 Tip #12: Bribery

 I'm not above it, and neither is Neil.
-We totally bribe Anabelle and Lyla with marshmallows to cooperate during most photo shoots, and it totally works.
+We totally bribe the girls with marshmallows to cooperate during most photo shoots, and it totally works.
 Marshmallows are great for bribing young kids during photoshoots because they're not messy!
 You're welcome, haha.

-I hope these tips help you get the newborn photos you've always dreamed of and get that smooth sailing newborn photoshoot you hoped for!
-Those first pictures of your new family are absolutely priceless.
-Every time I look at my girl's newborn photos I'm transported right back to that magical time when they're fresh from heaven just a few days old.
+I hope these tips help you get some newborn photos that I KNOW you'll cherish forever.
+Not everything will go perfectly, most likely.
+But you'll be SO GLAD you took these because that magical time where your baby is teeny tiny and sleeps through everything goes by so very fast.
+Every time I look at my babies' newborn photos I'm transported right back to that magical time when they're fresh from heaven just a few days old.

 Millie's headband was gifted, similar